Monnica T. Williams, Ph.D.

 Monnica Williams, Ph.D. is licensed clinical psychologist who treats adults and families with OCD, PTSD, and other anxiety disorders.
-She is the Associate Director of the Center for Mental Health Disparities and an Assistant Professor in the Department of Psychological and Brain Sciences at the University of Louisville.
-She is also the Executive Director of the Behavioral Wellness Counseling Clinics, LLC, with locations in Virginia and Kentucky.
+She is the Director of the Center for Mental Health Disparities and an Assistant Professor in the Department of Psychological and Brain Sciences at the University of Louisville.
+She is also the Clinical Director of the Behavioral Wellness Counseling Clinic, LLC, in Louisville, Kentucky.

 Dr. Williams completed her undergraduate studies at MIT (biotechnology) and UCLA (psychology).
 She received her Master's and Doctoral Degrees in clinical psychology from the University of Virginia, where she conducted research in the areas of mental illness, tests and measurement, and ethnic differences.
 She completed her clinical internship at McGill University Health Centre, Montreal General Hospital Site, where she completed rotations in mood disorders, sexual disorders, and emergency psychiatric medicine.
 Prior to her move to Louisville, Dr. Williams was an Assistant Professor at the University of Pennsylvania School of Medicine in the Department of Psychiatry for four years, where she worked with Dr. Edna Foa, an international authority on OCD and PTSD.